 In this example, the brief story of a thirteen-year-old girl, Fatima, helps describe the need for people to act.
 In this case, UNICEF is asking subscribers to sign a petition.

-- Make a connection to the holiday season – After telling the story, mention your need for holiday donations, or if you can tell a story about someone in need during the holidays that’s even better.
+- Make a connection to the holiday season.
+After telling the story, mention your need for holiday donations (if you’re sending during the holidays).
+Or if you can tell a story about someone in need during the holidays that’s even better.

 3. Refresher email

 The holiday season is a good time to remind donors what your organization is all about.